 Qualifying for SSDI Based on Arthritis

-Rheumatoid arthritis – Section 14.09 – inflammatory arthritis
+Rheumatoid Arthritis – Section 14.09 – Inflammatory Arthritis

-There are many disorders associated with arthritis:
+There are many disorders associated with arthritis.

-Inflammatory arthritis involving the axial spine, including:
+Inflammatory arthritis conditions involving the axial spine, including:

 - Reiter’s syndrome